arcticblizzard/Coinmarch/docs/player-introduction/campaign-frame.md

 ## Session Zero Questions

 When you choose your Basic Career, you’ll receive prompts to help shape your backstory—where you came from, who you were, and what brought you here.
 Feel free to answer those directly or craft your own spin.
-In addition, every character should answer these universal questions to anchor them in Kolnmark’s streets, its factions, and its rising tensions.
+In addition, every character should answer these universal questions to anchor them in Coinmarch’s streets, its factions, and its rising tensions.

-1. **What first brought you to Kolnmark—and why haven’t you left?**
+1. **What first brought you to Coinmarch—and why haven’t you left?**
 2. **Whose trust have you earned in the city, and whose trust have you broken?**
 3. **What do you fear most about the Middens, and why do you still go below?**
 4. **What’s the one thing you can’t afford to lose—and who knows about it?**